 In 2017 the Waiau Fisheries and Wildlife Habitat Trust approached Environment Southland to support the trust in the implementation of ecological monitoring a six sites where habitat enhancement including riparian fencing to exclude stock had been undertaken.
 The program includes three aspects of fresh water ecosystem health: Macroinvertebrates; Habitat Quality; and fine sediment in an on the stream bed.
-The results of monitoring to date are summarized in the following.
-After 4-5 years of monitoring at each site, there is adequate data to inform an understanding of the current condition or state.
-In the future with 10 + years it will be possible to undertake more formal analysis of changes over time.
-It is encouraging to observe a positive (although not significant) change in habitat quality which is generally consistent with the anticipated time frame for meaningful recovery is generally 10-15 years or greater depending on the nature of issues driving ecological degradation and scale of restoration activities undertaken.
+While a formal analysis of the data will be possible after 10 years, it is encouraging to observe a positive (although not significant) change in habitat quality which is generally consistent with the anticipated response to restoration via fencing and stock exclusion.
+It is relevant to note that the anticipated time frame for meaningful recovery is generally 10-15 years or greater depending on the nature of issues driving ecological degradation and scale of restoration activities undertaken.